 - The specific amount and type of state resource to be used; and

 - The consideration to be provided by the charitable entity.

-The administrator submits the written request to the Vice President for Finance and Administration or designee; mail code 1045.
+With the written agreement of the appropriate chair or director, the administrator submits the written request to the Vice President for Finance and Administration or designee; mail code 1045.
+The written request may be submitted by e-mail.
 The Vice President or designee notifies the administrator of his or her determination regarding the request.